yemoalakija/just-phone/README.md

 * ### Typography

-The fonts used for the site is `Roboto`, which is sans-serif.
+The fonts used for the site is `Trebuchet MS`, which is sans-serif.

-* `Roboto` is used generally in the website with different weigth as needed.
+* `Trebuchet` is used generally in the website with different weights as needed.
 It's easy to read and matches the minimalistic style that I wanted the site to have.

-<details><summary><b>Google Font - Roboto</b></summary>
+<details><summary><b>Trebuchet - Font</b></summary>

 ![Google Fonts Roboto](assets/images/google_fonts_roboto.png)
 </details>